This Edible Sugar Cookie Dough recipe is the perfect quick and easy dessert! Cookie dough that you’re allowed to eat?

 Please be mindful that all microwaves are different.
 Watch the flour closely so it doesn’t burn.
 You can also put it in the oven on 350 for 5ish minutes.

 The next time you are craving something sweet, but only want a little something, this single serve sugar cookie dough is for you!
 Cookie dough that you’re allowed to eat?
-Yes, please!

-If you liked this eggless sugar cookie dough recipe, you will also love these easy cookie dough recipes:
+You will also love these easy cookie dough recipes:

 - Single Serving Chocolate Chip Cookie Dough